 To sum-up, investing in watches has become complex nowadays.
 Brand new watches usually don’t retain their value on the pre-owned market, and vintage ones are attracting more and more watch enthusiasts, making it difficult to find out great bargain with high ROI perspective.

 Today, we don’t see watches gaining value on a short-term perspective (except certain watches like Rolex Daytona, Patek Philippe Nautilus and Audemars Piguet Royal Oak and few limited editions).
-And we would recommend you to go for Patek Philippe and Rolex if you don’t want to loose too much on the pre-owned market!
+And we would recommend you to go for Patek Philippe and Rolex if you don’t want to lose too much on the pre-owned market!

 Please, buy watches for your pleasure and enjoy wearing them!